Mriduldevops/DSSE-SRE-Assignment/README.md

 Created a python code for county lookup service - lookup_requests.py Terminal commands to get the desired output are present in - terminal commands

+This program is like a digital assistant for the Accounting team.
+They want to quickly find country names based on country codes instead of using a manual website.
+The program does this for them.

+It talks to an online service (API) that has a list of countries and their codes.
+The team can tell the program a country code, and it will tell them the country name.
+For example, if they say "AU," it will reply "Australia."
+The program can save the list of countries and codes to a file, so the team doesn't have to go online every time.
+It's like saving notes on your computer.
+The program also knows how to read the saved list from the file.